FAQs - ask Sylvie

 What shipping method do you use?

-We choose between UPS and USPS depending on the size and weight of your package.
-As soon as your package is handed off to the carrier, we will update you with tracking information.
+I choose between UPS and USPS depending on the size and weight of your package.
+As soon as your package is handed off to the carrier, I will update you with tracking information.
 Transit time varies between 3-10 days depending on your location.
 Please allow for delays in shipping due to high volume and COVID restrictions.

 Order processing time can range between 48 to 72 hours.